Sonia Sotomayor: Property rights

 In Krimstock v.
 Kelly (2002), Sotomayor wrote an opinion halting New York City's practice of seizing the motor vehicles of drivers accused of driving while intoxicated and some other crimes and holding those vehicles for "months or even years" during criminal proceedings.
-Noting the importance of cars to many individuals' livelihoods or daily activities, she held that it violated individuals' due process rights to hold the vehicles without permitting the owners to challenge the City's continued possession of their property.
+Noting the importance of cars to many people's livelihoods or daily activities, she held that it violated people's due process rights to hold the vehicles without permitting the owners to challenge the city's continued possession of their property.

 In Brody v.
-Village of Port Chester (2003 and 2005), a takings case, Sotomayor first ruled in 2003 for a unanimous panel that a property owner in Port Chester, New York was permitted to challenge the state's Eminent Domain Procedure Law.
+Village of Port Chester (2003 and 2005), a takings case, Sotomayor first ruled in 2003 for a unanimous panel that a property owner in Port Chester, New York, was permitted to challenge the state's Eminent Domain Procedure Law.
 A district court subsequently rejected the plaintiff's claims and upon appeal the case found itself again with the Second Circuit.
-In 2005, Sotomayor ruled with a panel majority that the property owner's due process rights had been violated by lack of adequate notice to him of his right to challenge a village order that his land should be used for a redevelopment project.
-However, the panel supported the village's taking of the property for public use.
+In 2005, Sotomayor ruled with a panel majority that the property owner's due process rights had been violated by lack of adequate notice to him of his right to challenge a village order that his land should be used for a redevelopment project, but the panel supported the village's taking of the property for public use.

 In Didden v.
 Village of Port Chester (2006), an unrelated case brought about by the same town's actions, Sotomayor joined a unanimous panel's summary order to uphold a trial court's dismissal—due to a statute of limitations lapse—of a property owner's objection to his land being condemned for a redevelopment project.
 The ruling further said that even without the lapse, the owner's petition would be denied due to application of the Supreme Court's recent Kelo v.
 City of New London ruling.
 The Second Circuit's reasoning drew criticism from libertarian commentators.